mediapills/cloud-custodian/docs/source/gcp/examples/spanner-drop-databases.rst

 Spanner - Drop databases
 =========================

-The policy from the example allows to drop databases and notify about the action by an email.
+This policy drops (deletes) databases that have `dev` in the name and then notifies about the action taken via an email.
-The databases have `dev` in the name and can be used for dev environments.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.